j3schaue/physical_constants/code/README.md

 When these figures diverge (slightly) from H&F, this is largely due to apparent errors in their graphics.

 For Larry's Methods paper, graphics for figure 1A are in the hf_speed_of_light_graphics.R file, and figures 1B and 2 are in the rec_values_graphics.R file.

+Note that for Larry's Methods paper, we use the adjusted speed of light values from Birge.